ksandom/mass/docs/quickStart.md

 * debug: -V decrements the verbosity
 * debug: --verbosity=integer sets the verbosity.

+If verbosity is greater than 0, some macros will give you some extra output

 ## EEEEEEEEEEEEVERYTHIIIIING

 Sometimes you want to see all the data that comes back, and not just what the active template shows you.
 For this you can use: